qualiascript/cat-theory/chapters/002_category_of_categories.md

 they also are within the real numbers.
 As the objects and morphisms are simply embedded in a larger category, `(N, <=)` is a subcategory of `(R, <=)`, and the functor is called an inclusion functor.

-The oppositization functor `op` operates on any category `C` and returns its opposite category, denoted `op C`.
+The oppositization functor `op : Cat -> Cat` matches each object of `Cat`, which is a category, to its opposite.
 The opposite of a category is the category where every morphism from `A` to `B` in the original category becomes a morphism from `B` to `A`, and there are no other morphisms.
 In other words, it is the category whose underlying directed multigraph is the transpose of the original category's directed multigraph.
 Furthermore, `op op C = C`.